ggetv/hello-prometheus/README.md

 # Quick Start Guide with Prometheus and Grafana
+This guide is a quick start guide to get you started with Prometheus and Grafana.
+It is based on [this guide](https://signoz.io/guides/how-to-install-prometheus-and-grafana-on-docker/) from [SigNoz Blog](signoz.io).
+SigNoz is another open source APM and observability platform worth trying.

+Once you have set up Prometheus and Grafana, you can start the demo applications (see `apps` directory) in different programming languages to send metrics.

 ## Prometheus and Grafana Setup
-These steps are from [this guide](https://signoz.io/guides/how-to-install-prometheus-and-grafana-on-docker/) from [SigNoz Blog](signoz.io).
-SigNoz is another open source APM and observability platform worth trying.

    1. Create a Docker network: `docker network create prometheus`
    2. Create Prometheus config file: `prometheus.yml`
    3. Create a Docker Compose file: `docker-compose.yml`